United States–Vietnam relations: Economic relations

-United States-Vietnam trade relations

-Since the start of the Đổi-mới reforms in Vietnam, foreign direct investment in Vietnam has been possible.
+Since the start of the Đổi-mới reforms in Vietnam, foreign direct investment in Vietnam has become available.
 Trade and economic relations have expanded significantly since the political rapprochement between the two countries.
 In 2023, the bilateral trade volume in goods amounted to US$124 billion, of which US$114 billion were Vietnamese exports to the US.
-This made Vietnam the tenth largest trading partner of America and the US is Vietnam's most important export market.
-Due to the low production costs, the US, initially imported mainly textiles from Vietnam, but the imports of high-tech goods is on an upward trend.
+This made Vietnam the tenth-largest trading partner of America, and the US is Vietnam's most important export market.
+Due to the low production costs, the US initially imported mainly textiles from Vietnam, but the imports of high-tech goods have been surging.
 After the beginning of the trade conflict between the United States and China, many companies from the US are investing in Vietnam to diversify their supply chains.
 Apple, for example, is increasingly shifting its manufacturing from China to Vietnam and India.
 With the growth of the Vietnamese economy, Vietnamese companies are also increasingly active in the US.
-For example, the Vietnamese car manufacturer Vinfast announced the construction of a production facility for electric cars in North Carolina in 2022.
+For example, the Vietnamese car manufacturer VinFast announced the construction of a production facility for electric cars in North Carolina in 2022.